160 further coronavirus cases in Worthing

 The number of coronavirus cases in Worthing increased by 160 in the last 24 hours, official figures show.

-The cumulative rate of infection in Worthing, which covers the whole pandemic, stands at 28,234 cases per 100,000 people, lower than the England average of 29,936.
+The cumulativerate of infection in Worthing, which covers the whole pandemic, stands at 29,346 cases per 100,000 people, lower than the England average of 30,804.

 There were no new coronavirus deaths recorded in the latest 24-hour period in Worthing.

-It means there have been three deaths in the past week, which is the same as the previous week.
+It means there has been one death in the past week, which is a decrease on three the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Worthing.